TheOdinProject/curriculum/rails/web_refresher.md

 Once a request from a browser comes into your application, at the most basic level:

-1. The router figures out which controller to send it to (e.g. the BlogPosts controller).
+1. The router figures out which controller to send it to (e.g. for your blog, the Posts controller).
 2. That controller asks the model (e.g. Post model) for data and any other tough questions it has.
-3. Then that controller passes off whatever data it needs to the views (e.g. index.html.erb), which are basically just HTML templates that are waiting for those variables.
+3. Then that controller passes off whatever data it needs to the views (e.g. `index.html.erb`), which are basically just HTML templates that are waiting for those variables.
 4. Once the proper view has been pumped full of the data it needs (like the current user's name), it gets sent back to the client that made the original request.
 Presto!

 *Check out a more detailed version of MVC on [betterexplained.com HERE](http://betterexplained.com/articles/intermediate-rails-understanding-models-views-and-controllers/)*